Protecting the communities we love.

 For over 25 years, our plants in North Carolina and South Carolina have recycled their textile and packaging waste.
 Beginning in 2009, our employees found opportunities to go one step further – and become entirely landfill free, by finding new partners in the recycling industry.
 By capturing and repurposing waste fiber and fabrics, we’ve created the Renaissance line of Sunbrella® upholstery and awning fabrics featuring 50 percent recycled content.

 In 2011, we added a solar array to our plant in Norlina, N.C.
 This 500-kilowatt array is comprised of tube-like components that together with a special ultra-white roof surface which allows for energy collection from 360 degrees.
 This powerful system produces enough electricity to supply for the needs of 47 typical homes.

-Our Park Avenue Finishing Plant in Burlington, N.C., has cut water consumption by more than half while production levels have increased.
 Through process improvements our Anderson, S.C., Sunbrella manufacturing center has reduced water consumption by 10 million gallons annually.

 Our ISO 9001 Quality Management and ISO 14001 Environmental Management certifications demonstrate commitment to providing exceptional products and services while recognizing our environmental responsibilities.

 Our Anderson Plant is a member of South Carolina Wildlife Federation’s WAIT (Wildlife and Industry Together), a program that has recognized our commitment to improving the natural habitat of our 180-acre Anderson Plant campus, including the planting of more than 25,000 trees.
 And in North Carolina, we have an additional 420 acres of managed forests planted with pine trees.